Supporting a Child with Mobility Impairment: Tips for Parents

-To help develop social skills it is really important to communicate with your child.
-Making eye contact and physical contact (such as holding your child’s hand or touching their face) can help your child know when you are talking to them.
-When doing so, make sure they can see your face by getting into a visible position, so they can watch your lip movements and facial expressions.
+To develop social skills, it is important to communicate with your child.
+Making eye contact and physical contact can help your child understand when you are talking to them.
+Ensure your child can see your face by getting into a visible position.
+This will enable them to watch your lip movements and facial expressions.

-While play time needs to be accessible for children with mobility impairments, this doesn’t mean you need to invest in specially adapted toys and games.
-Many off-the-shelf toys work well and some can be adapted to make them easier for your child to enjoy.
+It is important to make play time accessible for children with mobility impairments.
+However, this does not always mean investing in specially adapted toys and games.
+Many off-the-shelf toys can work well, and some can be adapted to make them easier for your child to enjoy.

 For some great game ideas to suit your child’s level of mobility, take a look at Scope’s game guide.

-- Construction toys help to develop hand-eye coordination and strengthen small hand muscles, as well as encouraging logical thinking and creativity.
-If your child has poor motor control, look for construction toys that are fairly secure so they are not easily knocked over (as this can cause frustration) – for example, Mega Bloks rather than wooden building blocks.
+- Construction Toys: They can help to develop hand-eye coordination and strengthen small hand muscles while encouraging logical thinking and creativity.
+If your child has poor motor control, look for construction toys that are stable and difficult to knock over.

-- Textured toys that are fun to feel and squish, such as play-doh, are good for sensory stimulation as well as developing fine motor skills.
+- Textured Toys: Toys that are fun to feel and squish, such as play-doh, are good for sensory stimulation and developing fine motor skills.

-- Toys need to be easy to hold and operate.
+- Easy-to-Hold Toys: Choose toys that are easy to hold and operate.

-- For children who are in a wheelchair, look for toys that can fit on a wheelchair tray and play sets that are wheelchair accessible (e.g. larger openings on play houses).
+- Wheelchair-Friendly Toys: For children who use a wheelchair, look for toys that can fit on a wheelchair tray and play sets that are wheelchair accessible.

-- Toys that give a big reward, such as light, sound or movement are popular.
+- Rewarding Toys: Toys that provide a big reward, such as light, sound or movement, are popular.

-Depending on their level of mobility and with some support, children can also take part in active play such as swimming or wheelchair basketball.
+- Active Play: Depending on their level of mobility, children can take part in active play such as swimming or wheelchair basketball.